hatemmezlini/ipd/README.md

 [![Build Status](https://travis-ci.org/mpolden/ipd.svg)](https://travis-ci.org/mpolden/ipd)

 A simple service for looking up your IP address.
-This is the code that powers https://ifconfig.co
+This is a small modification of the code that powers https://ifconfig.co

 ## Usage